Your Adult Kids Are Doing Fine. Is It Time To Spend Some of Their Inheritance?

 What you can do with the money instead

-But first, retirees have to get comfortable with spending more in retirement, something that is notoriously hard to do with the fear of outliving their money looming over their heads.
+First, retirees have to get comfortable with spending more in retirement, something that is notoriously hard to do with the fear of outliving their money looming over their heads.

 "I’m seeing more people shift toward lifetime gifting rather than relying on traditional inheritances, allowing them to make a meaningful impact now while enjoying the lifestyle they’ve earned,” she said.

-By shifting to a "giving while you’re living" mindset, you get to see the business they start, the home they buy or the education you funded, all the while enjoying the retirement you worked for.
-Giving in this way turns your legacy into a living story that you actually get to take part in.
+By shifting to a "giving while you’re living" mindset, you get to see the business they start, the home they buy or the education you funded, all while enjoying the retirement you worked for.
+Giving in this way turns your legacy into a living story that you get to take part in.

 Making it work for you